imseandavis/Notes/Install_Cachet_On_Linux.md

 Add the following lines to the config file:
 - Replace 'your-domain.com' with your actual DNS name
-- Replace the serverAlias with the same thing
+- Replace the serverAlias with the same thing you used for ServerName
 ```
 <VirtualHost *:80>
 ServerName your-domain.com